Tilia cordata

 - Hardy to USDA Zone (3) 4 Native to Europe.

-- Oregon State Univ. campus: southeast corner USDA Forage Seed Lab on Campus Way (near 30th St.).
+- Oregon State Univ. campus: SE corner USDA Forage Seed Lab on Campus Way (near 30th St.); a long row of trees on the south side of Monroe Ave. from 14th St. to nearly to 9th St.

 Click image to enlarge